PeteyChan/SimpleECS/README.md

 # SimpleECS
-A Simple and easy to use C# Entity Component System
+A Simple and easy to use C# Entity Component System.
+Min C# Framework 4.7

 ## Entities and Components